 Collect, understand, and agree their requirements.
 The "what" and the "why" are thus defined and agreed.
 The requirements must be recorded in writing in the order of their importance and the influence of the stakeholder.
 Without this clear agreements, specifications, tasks and deadlines that you set for your project plan will have no basis.

 After the requirements for the project and the desired results have been recorded, it is time to create a project scope document in which the individual project elements are listed.
 All elements must be described clearly, completely, and unambiguously.
 Divide the scope into easy-to-manage packages and further break them down into activities.

-After requirements, milestones and the scope of the project have been set, it is time to insert project information into a schedule.
+Now that the scope of the project has been set, it is time to insert project information into a schedule.
 A Gantt chart is a practical tool that you can use to easily visualize the project timeline.
-It is an instrument that gives you a complete overview of the project progress, the scope of work and the dependencies.
+It is an instrument that gives you a complete overview of the project progress, the scope of work, and the dependencies.

 Resources are the people, equipment and material that are required to complete your project.
 Particular caution and care is required here.
 Delays in project execution are very often due to the fact that production rates and therefore the number of resources required are not adequately estimated.
 You also have to consider where you get the resources from, when you need them and, depending on the availability, when you have to order them.
 Describe this part with all the details in the project procurement plan.

 - Create the project budget